grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/getting-started-helm-charts/_index.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/getting-started-helm-charts/
+  - /docs/fire/latest/operators-guide/deploying-grafana-fire/getting-started-helm-charts/
-description: Learn how to get started with Grafana Mimir using the Helm chart.
+description: Learn how to get started with Grafana Fire using the Helm chart.
 menuTitle: Getting started using the Helm chart
-title: Getting started with Grafana Mimir using the Helm chart
+title: Getting started with Grafana Fire using the Helm chart
 weight: 25
 ---

-# Getting started with Grafana Mimir using the Helm chart
+# Getting started with Grafana Fire using the Helm chart

-The [Helm](https://helm.sh/) chart allows you to configure, install, and upgrade Grafana Mimir within a Kubernetes cluster.
+The [Helm](https://helm.sh/) chart allows you to configure, install, and upgrade Grafana Fire within a Kubernetes cluster.

 ## Before you begin